Malled to death: How investors can benefit from the fear of retail property

 Emotional bias, or “emotion over fact”, is a common bias investors face when they make decisions.
 For those willing to understand the underlying real estate trends, and who can underwrite and lend on properties, the prevalent anti-retail sentiment offers the potential to generate an additional 3.25% in income.
 Now, this is a “tale” where we all live “happily ever after”.

-Most of the weakness in retail property fundamentals is concentrated in malls and power centres.
+Most of the weakness in retail property fundamentals is concentrated in malls and power centers.
 These troubled properties represent only 15% of the retail property sector, combined.
 Negative headlines surrounding retailing has caused many investors to completely avoid the retail property sector.